cemdaloglu/Digital-Modulation-and-Demodulation/README.md

 # Digital Modulation & Demodulation
-The aim of this MATLAB assignment (image.png) is to study various digital modulation and demodulation schemes and to analyze their error performance.
+The aim of this MATLAB assignment (image.png) is to study various digital modulation and demodulation schemes and to analyse their error performance.
+In the first part, binary modulation and demodulation is applied and in the second part QAM modulation and demodulation is applied.
+For both questions theoretical and experimental probability of errors are calculated and several figures are plotted for detecting the process or system.